Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 Reproduction

 Aardvarks pair only during the mating season; after a gestation cycle of seven months, a cub weighing roughly 1.7–1.9 kilograms (3.7–4.2 lb) is born during May – July.
 When born, young one has flaccid ears and a lot of wrinkles.
-Within two weeks, the skin folds vanish, and the ears will become erect within three weeks.
+The skin folds vanish within two weeks, and the ears will become erect within three weeks.

-After 5–6 weeks, body hair begins to grow and becomes allowed to leave the burrow to accompany the mother after to seek termites at nine weeks and is weaned between 3 months and 16 weeks.
+After 5–6 weeks, body hair begins to grow and is allowed to leave the burrow to accompany the mother after seeking termites at nine weeks.
+It is weaned between 3 months and 16 weeks.

-When aardvarks are 6months old, they become able to dig their own burrows, but mostly remains with the mother until the next breeding season.
+When aardvarks are 6 months old, they become able to dig their burrows but mostly remain with the mother until the next breeding season.
 They become sexually active from around two years of age.

 Conservation